xloem/bleak/docs/backends/android.rst

 The Kivy framework provides a way to make graphical applications using bluetooth that run on both android and desktop.

-An alternative framework is `Beeware <https://beeware.org>`_.
-An implementation for Beeware would likely be very similar to Python-for-Android, if anybody is interested in contributing one.
+An alternative framework is `BeeWare <https://beeware.org>`_.
+An implementation for BeeWare would likely be very similar to Python-for-Android, if anybody is interested in contributing one.
 As of 2020, the major task to tackle is making a custom template to embed Java subclasses of the Bluetooth Android interfaces, for forwarding callbacks.